Altreus/fuel-widgets/README.md

 Widget is not abstract because it is possible (albeit of limited use) to create a get-only widget.
 In this case it will follow the normal behaviour of ViewModel, which is to look for a view by the defined name of the widget.

-Since this is the default behaviour of `forge()`, it is advisable to double-check your spelling when adding string names to the widgets list.
-That said, it is probably even more sensible simply to add Widget objects to the list in the first place.

 ### Extending Widget